What Is Accounts Receivable (AR)?

-Accounts receivable is a major indicator for a company’s cash flow.
-It offsets accounts payable, which are the debts a company owes.
+Accounts receivable is a major indicator of a company’s cash flow.
+It offsets accounts payable, which is the debt a company owes.
 A strong presence of accounts receivable on the balance sheet is a positive for the company; however, that cash isn’t realized yet, which can mean a company has a strong balance sheet but is cash poor currently.

 Here’s a look at how accounts receivable works and how it factors into the cash flow accounting of a company.

 For example, ABC Company sells 1,000 widgets to a customer at a cost of $1 per widget.
-They’re owed $1,000 and send the customer an invoice with NET 30 terms.
-For the next 30 days, that transaction appears in the company’s accounts receivable, since the customer hasn’t paid yet.
-When the customer pays the invoice, the company’s balance sheet will update, moving $1,000 from accounts payable to its cash account.
+The company is owed $1,000 and sends the customer an invoice with net 30 terms.
+For the next 30 days, that transaction appears in the company’s accounts receivable since the customer hasn’t paid yet.
+When the customer pays the invoice, the company’s balance sheet will update, moving $1,000 from accounts receivable to its cash account.
 Until then, the debt is an asset.

-It’s advantageous for businesses invoicing customers to control net terms in a way that ensures accounts receivable come in before other accounts payable are due.
+It’s advantageous for businesses invoicing customers to control net terms in a way that ensures accounts receivable comes in before its accounts payable is due.
 This balances cash flow in favor of the business, giving it a buffer between when it gets paid and when it needs to pay its own debts.

 Bad Debt Expense

 What happens if a customer never pays?
 When it becomes futile or impossible to collect on a debt, it becomes a “bad debt expense.”
-This typically happens when the customer is insolvent or defaults.
-Bad debt expense is the primary risk of extending credit to customers and appears on the company’s balance sheet as a “non-collectable account.”
+This typically happens when the customer or defaults or is insolvent.
+Bad debt expense is the primary risk of extending credit to customers and appears on the company’s balance sheet as a “non-collectible account.”

-Non-collectable accounts are subject to either write-offs or allowances.
+Non-collectible accounts are subject to either write-offs or allowances.
 Write-offs effectively erase the amount as earned income in the eyes of tax authorities, so the company isn’t taxed on revenue it never received.
-Allowances anticipate delinquent or non-collectable sums to account for them ahead of time.
+Allowances anticipate delinquent or non-collectible sums to account for them ahead of time.
 Companies then debit them against the allowance.